 Wondering about writing young adult present tense?
 This post is actually more question than answer, because Lynne did such a great job of summing up the issue and, to be fair, answered most of this question herself.
 But I wanted to post that process and contribute to it!
 What’s the issue?
 Present tense.

 For my WD seminar, every writer got to ask me a question and I was guaranteed to answer it.
 Roughly a tenth of all the questions were about tense or POV.
 Someone even asked about the tense that should be used in a query letter.
 What?!
 I’d never thought about that for a second in my life.
-I have thought about POV a few times before, and some articles on that are behind this link.
+I have written about POV a few times before, like in this post about POV in writing.
 Tense?
 Not as much.
 So here we go.

 Young Adult Present Tense Is So Hot Right Now